More Information Regarding the Claims-Made and Occurrence Professional Liability Insurance Policy Forms:

 Fixed costs.
 All premiums for each policy period are known up-front at the time the policy is purchased.
 There are no additional costs.

-Long-term protection.
-Specific coverage periods will always provide protection for covered claims, up to the limits of liability - regardless of future claims or market limitations.
+Long-term Coverage.
+Specific coverage periods will always provide coverage for covered claims, up to the limits of liability - regardless of future claims or market limitations.

 Aggregate limits accumulation.
 Professional liability insurance usually has two limits: the first amount is the "per claim" limit, and the second amount is the "annual aggregate" limit.
 Each year, when the policy is renewed, there is a new aggregate limit assigned for that policy year.
 This new aggregate limit does not reduce the limit that applied to previous policy years.
 Thus, for each year of coverage, a separate aggregate limit applies to that year.